-Over the past academic year oracy has been at the heart of our curriculum with all children, from Year 1 to 6, receiving weekly lessons on the value of talk through the Voice21 development programme.
-Wellcomm (or occasionally talk boost) is an evidence informed screening which is used to support and target children in EYFS who require additional support.
-The PP Lead will work alongside the Phase One Lead to ensure that language support is being offered to those facing disadvantage.
+Over the past academic year oracy has been at the heart of our curriculum for all children receiving weekly lessons on the value of talk through the Voice21 development programme.
+Now children have been explicitly taught oracy techniques staff are implementing them across the curriculum.
+Wellcomm is an evidence informed screening which is used to support and target children in EYFS who require additional support.
+EYFS staff are being supported by SLT to utilise this data to inform interventions especially focused on those in receipt of PP funding.
 The CUSP curriculum ensures that explicit vocabulary is sequenced and taught across all subjects.
-Through regular pupil book studies, targeting PP children, a real strength has been shown in the understanding of some tier 2 and tier 3 vocabulary.
+Through regular pupil book studies, targeting pupils in receipt of pupil premium, a real strength has been shown in the understanding of some tier 2 and tier 3 vocabulary.
 However, this needs to be a continued focus for the next academic year.
-Internal learning walks have also identified a strength in staff's ability to teach vocabulary through dual coding and etymology.
+This will be monitored by the implementation of new subject leaders who will drive change in this area.

-We understand that oracy and vocabulary is still a barrier for many of our disadvantaged pupils.
+We understand that oracy and vocabulary remains a barrier for some of our disadvantaged pupils.
 We will continue to develop in this area through:

-- Ensuring that staff revisit any misunderstood vocabulary identified through internal monitoring - Embed talk strategies across the curriculum, outside of Talk on Tuesday sessions - Continued focus on the effect of disadvantage through pupil book studies across all areas of the curriculum
+- Ensuring that staff revisit any misunderstood vocabulary identified through internal monitoring.
+This will be monitored by newly appointed subject leaders. - Staff in EYFS will be supported by the local authority to ensure that provision in EYFS is rich in language and rooted in high quality talk - Continued focus on disadvantaged pupils through pupil book studies across all areas of the curriculum